input-output-hk/cardano-engineering-handbook/policy/project/README.md

 ### Examples

 Projects can present this information however makes sense for them.
-For example, the following would be a good presentation of this information for a moderately complex project:
+For example, the following would be an acceptable presentation of this information for a moderately complex project:

 > The key maintainer for this project is Alice, who has final technical authority and handles releases.
 > The exception is component C where Bob is the authority.